lanmarc77/esp-audio-book-player/README.md

 **Main controller board:**
 The main controller board is a Heltec WiFi Kit 32 V3.
 It was chosen because it has a very small deep sleep current of about 10µA.
-I measured 15µA still very good.
+I measured 15µA with nothing connected to it.
+Still very good.
 It already comes with the circuitry to connect and charge a rechargeable battery as well as the possibility to disconnect other components from power by using a software programmable power pin (Ve).
 Finally an OLED display is also already available for the UI.
 Be aware that you buy V3 of this board version as it has the low deep sleep current.
 Otherwise your battery looses way too much energy even if you do not use the player.
 Additionally verify that you also get a fitting